 Development of System

 The Superintendent shall recommend for approval by the Board and the Kentucky Department of Education a personnel evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with and which shall be implemented consistent with applicable statute and regulation.
-1 Evaluations will be completed annually no later than April 30 of each year.
+The District’s certified evaluation plan shall be aligned with the Kentucky Framework for Personnel Evaluation.1 Evaluations will be completed annually no later than April 30 of each year.

 Purpose

 The purpose of the personnel evaluation system shall be to: support and improve performance of all certified school personnel and to inform individual personnel decisions.
+The District certified evaluation plan for certified personnel assigned to the District level for purposes of evaluation shall be specific to the evaluatee’s job category.

 Frequency of Summative Evaluations

-At a minimum, summative evaluations shall occur annually for each teacher or other professional who has not attained continuing service status.
+At a minimum, summative evaluations shall occur annually for certified employees below the level of superintendent who have not attained continuing service status.
 Summative evaluations shall occur at least once every three (3) years for a teacher or other professional who has attained continuing service status, as well as principals, assistant principals, and other certified administrators.

 Reporting